hexpm/hexpm/lib/hexpm_web/templates/policy/coc.html.md

 Hex is the set of formats and APIs that makes up the specification of Hex.
 Hex.pm is an implementation of the Hex specifications, it is comprised of this website and associated HTTP API, the package repository including packages published to Hex.pm and the website hexdocs.pm.
 In this document Hex and Hex.pm is used interchangeably but it refers to Hex.pm.

+The goal of the Code of Conduct is to specify a baseline standard of behavior so that people with different social values and communication styles can talk about Hex effectively, productively, and respectfully, even in face of disagreements.
+The Code of Conduct also provides a mechanism for resolving conflicts in the community when they arise.

 ### tl;dr

   * Be respectful.